The most visited political party sites during the election campaign-breakinglatest.news-Breaking Latest News

 IS there is no doubt that people should be contacted wherever they are.
 On social networks in clear prevalence, especially in terms of time spent.
 But it is just as unquestionable as in building marketing funnel, the funnel-shaped model of all the steps of the transformation from user to customer and therefore, mutatis mutandis, from citizen to voter, the attention by the parties to the centrality of their website in this process appears to be really scarce.
 Too poor.

-If these are the first elections in our country in which the Internet and social networks are predominant compared to other media, more than one party will discover this aspect along the way, with a sensational delay.
+If these are the first elections in our country in which the Internet and social media are predominant over other means, more than one party will discover this aspect along the way, with a sensational delay.
 Some of these will be forced to reflect on new policies until 2027, to implement the right strategies and implement the right actions online.
 But maybe then the election campaigns will take place in the Metaverse.
 And we will have to start all over again.